BigBossErndog/Amara2/README.md

 https://github.com/BigBossErndog/Amara2/releases

 ## Support Development
 I have a ko-fi available for people to make donations to.

-You support would be greatly appreciated!
+Your support would be greatly appreciated!

 https://ko-fi.com/ernestplacido